hverbruggen/GENE90018/workshop1/readme.md

 ## Investigate the sequence data

-Download the zip file with data from this GitHub repository.
-Here's a [direct link](https://github.com/hverbruggen/GENE90018/archive/refs/heads/main.zip).
+Download the files containing sequence data from this GitHub repository.

-Locate the three FASTA files in the `1_alignment` directory:
+Locate the three FASTA files in the `1_alignment` directory (see at top of this page):
 - `28S.noaln.fas`
 - `16S.noaln.fas`
 - `COI.noaln.fas`